Revised January 30, 2021

 When I saw the story in my local paper, I looked to see what else I could find out about it online.
 Nothing.

 Hundreds of universities like NCAT conduct excellent research.
-It goes unnoticed by the press more than about a hundred miles away.
+It goes unnoticed by almost anyone more than about a hundred miles away.

-Neither of these products will be on the market as green solutions any time soon.
+Neither of these products will be on the market as solutions to an environmental headache any time soon.
 Most universities don’t hire science and engineering faculty for their marketing or manufacturing abilities.
-Someone else has to take their research from the laboratory to the market place.
+Someone else has to take university research from the laboratory to the market place.
+Most universities’ technology transfer programs seem not up to the job.

 I have earlier reported on other academic research that can lead to products that can use one problem to solve another.